HomeUpdated to 2025 tax year

 Cash v.
 Accrual Accounting:

-When a self-employed person provides a service and issues an invoice in one year but does not receive payment until the next year, income must be reported in the year the invoice was issued, not when payment is received.
+When a self-employed person provides a service and issues an invoice in one year but does not receive payment until the next year, income is reported in the year the invoice was issued, not the year payment was received.
 This follows the accrual method of accounting.

 The Income Tax Act does not explicitly require self-employed individuals to use either the cash or accrual method, but the CRA generally requires the accrual method for most self-employment income.
 According to CRA Guide T4002 (page 14):